coxchristopher/xls-r-elan/README.md

 ## Limitations

-This is an alpha release of XLS-R-ELAN, and has only been tested under macOS (13.1) with Python 3.10.
-No support for Windows or Linux is included in this version.
+This is an alpha release of XLS-R-ELAN, and has only been tested under macOS (13-15) and Windows (64-bit Intel) with Python 3.9.
+No support for Linux is included in this version.

 In several places, the current XLS-R-ELAN source code includes references to the absolute paths of specific fine-tuned XLS-R models used in local testing.